WindMillCode/Judima-Framework/README.md

 ```
 * some times we want the display to expand and collaspe as elements are added and leave the DOM, to acheive that
     * starts at first name and includes all zChildren with the name, cannot choose even odd or exclude any
+	* the target zProtoChild, must be part of a deltaNode group, if not make the target a part and make the target, the zChild that is duplicating
 ```ts
 			{
 				"key": "heading",